 A: You are given the names and addresses of each client on your route.
 They are in no specific driving order.
 But we do have route optimization software so you can get a custom map for your route with turn-by-turn directions.
 Volunteers who have recently moved to Erie can use our custom driving maps not knowing any streets at all.
 If you want to return home after you deliver we will enter your home address for your last stop.
-If you borrow our coolers, we can build a circular route so you can return them after you deliver.
-It couldn’t be easier!

 A: Every route is different and clients change over time.
 It usually takes about 1 1/2 hours on longer routes.
 Some clients are in apartment buildings where you make one stop but deliver two or more meals.
-We are constantly working to create routes that maximize speed from kitchen to client and reduce the amount of delivery time on each route.
+We are constantly working to create routes that maximize speed from the kitchen to the client and reduce the amount of delivery time on each route.
 Grocery shopping depends on the size of the grocery list but delivering to one home makes it pretty fast.